 This will, in short, compel them to read the entire dissertation.
 It is the heart of the paper.
 The main goal of the introduction is to get the reader interested.
 Make sure to write this statement considering the main purpose of your dissertation and why you wrote it.

-A comprehensive introduction will begin with the research question.
+A comprehensive introduction will begin with the Research Question.
 Research questions are determined based on the title of the dissertation and the research problem.
-Taking advantage of both aspects, you will be able to formulate a question that has a great deal of depth.
+Taking advantage of both aspects, you can formulate a question with a great deal of depth.
 It will be the basis of your dissertation.
 You might not get a passing grade if you fail to answer this question.
 The rules are clear.
 Therefore, write a clear and specific research question.

 The purpose of these statements is to let the reader know what your dissertation seeks to achieve.
 This is an extension of your research question.
 It is best to begin such statements with "to study, understand, explore or evaluate".
 Check out examples online before trying to write your own.
 There should be a connection between aims and objectives, and they must be consistent with the main topic and question.

 Explain your limitations after you have written your methodology.
 Do not consider them negative.
 A dissertation will always have limitations.
 These can be either financial or in terms of data.
 Be sure to seek your supervisor's assistance when writing this part of the dissertation.
-For help with writing a dissertation or a conclusion, review some sample dissertations and conclusions.
+Review some sample dissertations and conclusions to help with writing a dissertation or a conclusion.

 It is common to design an overall outline for your dissertation, depending on the university, program, and subject you are studying.
 You can prepare this outline before you begin your research.
 You can check your intended research by showing this outline to your instructor or tutor, who can then point out any mistakes or improvements.
 In this way, you can receive feedback more easily.
 The section where you outline your dissertation proposal will include an outline of all the concepts, sections, and aspects it contains.
-There are five main parts of a dissertation: introduction, literature review, methodology, results, and conclusion.
+A dissertation has five main parts: introduction, literature review, methodology, results, and conclusion.

 The findings and discussion of dissertations are rarely based on these chapters.
 The findings and discussion are often combined by splitting the two chapters into two.
 Be sure to follow the formatting requirements of your professor.
 Do not forget to include brief summaries and general ideas regarding your paper in your outline.